senresearch/FlxQTL.jl/docs/src/guide/analysis.md

 ## Generating plots

-The `QTLplot` module is currently unavailable but will replaced with [BigRiverQTLPlots.jl](https://github.com/senresearch/BigRiverQTLPlots.jl) soon.
+The `QTLplot` module is currently unavailable but will be replaced with [BigRiverQTLPlots.jl](https://github.com/senresearch/BigRiverQTLPlots.jl) soon.
+One can generate plots using `BigRiverQTLPlots.jl` after getting results from 1D or 2D genome scan.

 <!-- To produce a plot (or plots) for LOD scores or effects, you need first a struct of arrays, `layers` consisting of chromosomes, marker positions,
 LOD scores (or effects), which should be `Array{Float64,2}`.
 You can then generate one genome scan result or multiple genenome scan results on one plot.
 Note that the color is randomly selected to generate a plot.